iurobpn/provant-simulator-docker/README.md

 git clone https://github.com/ProVANT-Project/ProVANT_Simulator.git ./shared/catkin_ws/src/ProVANT_Simulator
 ```
 Then, follow the install procedure in the README.md of the ProVANT Simulator repository to build and run the simulator.

-For now, the image runs as root, which is not ideal.
-Future versions may include a non-root user for better security.